AngryBenko/DungeonCrawlerJava/README.md

 ## Version 1.1.0
   Date: May 04, 2018
 - Implemented randomized background for each dungeon room
-- Added character and enemy generation
+- Added character and enemy generation(just images)

 ## Version 1.0.0
   Date: May 01, 2018
-- Created a Dungeon.Java, GameController.Java.
+- Created a Main.java, TitleScreen.java, Dungeon.Java, GameController.Java.
 - Currently displays a functional main menu and dungeon layout